bakpakin/Fennel/CONTRIBUTING.md

 * Branch off the `main` branch.
 The contents of this branch should be the same on Sourcehut as they are on the Github mirror.
 But make sure that `main` on your copy of the repo matches upstream.
-* Include a description of the changes.
+* Include a description of the changes in the commit message.
-* If there are changes to the compiler or the language, please include tests.
+* Please include tests if at all possible.
 You can run tests with `make test`.
 * Make sure that your changes will work on Lua versions 5.1, 5.2, 5.3, 5.4, and
   LuaJIT.
 Making fennel require LuaJIT or 5.2+ specific features is a non-goal of the project.
 In general, this means target Lua 5.1, but provide